 Unhulled sesame seeds are rich in calcium as well as several forms of vitamin E. Natural forms of vitamin E such as those found in sesame seeds are thought to have anti-aging properties, and sesame consumption is known to raise plasma levels of tocopherols (vitamin E) in humans.1 Sesame seeds display high antioxidative capacity and inhibit the oxidation of LDL cholesterol, especially black sesame seeds, which have triple the phenol antioxidant content of white sesame seeds.2

-Research is beginning to accumulate on sesamin, the most abundant antioxidant in sesame seeds.
+Research is accumulating on sesamin, the most abundant antioxidant in sesame seeds.
 Sesamin is a lignan – a class of phytoestrogen with antioxidant activity.
-Flaxseeds and sesame seeds are two of the richest sources of lignans.3
+Flaxseeds, chia seeds and sesame seeds are the richest sources of lignans.3

 In human studies, sesamin has been previously shown to have cholesterol-lowering , antihypertensive, and antioxidative effects.4 Consumption of sesame seeds has also been found to result in decreased total and LDL cholesterol and oxidative stress, and increased sex hormone binding globulin concentrations, which could have implications for prevention of hormonal cancers.5

-In new cell culture studies published over the past few months, sesamin has now been found to have these protective biological activities:
+In cell culture studies, sesamin has been found to have these protective biological activities: